michaelranaldo/Payara-Server-Documentation/documentation/payara-micro/payara-micro-jar-structure.md

 #### Default - Unpacking to File System (`--unpack`)

 By default, Payara Micro will unpack the nested JARs into a temporary directory within the directory specific by the system property `java.io.tmpdir` and then load them as classes.
-This is  faster to boot than previous versions of Payara Micro.
+This results in a boot time comparably to the original boot, but with the advantages of fewer class collisions and safer extensibility.
 This requires no explicit command-line arguments.

 #### Unpacking to Memory (`--nested`)

 The other flag now available is `--nested`.
 This will load the classes directly from the nested JARs to the memory, but may slow boot.

 To start Payara Micro as a nested JAR, use the `--nested` option as shown: